Batgirl: Yeah, what's yours?

 - Wabbit: A Looney Tunes Production, now known as New Looney Tunes has Leslie P. Lilylegs, who is a male (not female) antagonist of Bugs Bunny.
 Leslie was originally a male name, but its modern usage is a female name.

-- To an extent, Mickey Mouse; though it's just short of Michael, which is not outdated, few people actually go by Mickey any more, in part because the name has become so associated with the round-eared mouse.
+- Classic Disney Shorts: To an extent, Mickey Mouse and Minnie Mouse themselves; though they're just short for Michael and Wilhelmina respectively, the former of which is not outdated, few people actually go by Mickey or Minnie any more, in part because the name has become so associated with the Disney characters.

 - Gravity Falls: